idaholab/blackbear/doc/content/source/materials/NEMLStress.md

 This material model provides an interface to the constitutive models for structural materials provided by the [Nuclear Engineering Material model Library (NEML)](https://github.com/Argonne-National-Laboratory/neml) developed by Argonne National Laboratory.
 This is a general interface to all of the models provided by that library, which are documented in detail in the [NEML documentation](https://neml.readthedocs.io/en/stable/).

 NEML permits the definition of complex material constitutive models, the details of which are defined in an XML file that is independent of the MOOSE input file.
-The required inputs for this model on the MOOSE side simply provide the location of the XML file, which contains a database of potentially multiple material models, and the name of the model with in that database to be used.
+The required inputs for this model on the MOOSE side simply provide the location of the XML file, which contains a database of potentially multiple material models, and the name of the model within that database to be used.
 This model computes the stress, elasticity tensor, and material Jacobian.

 Using this model requires that the NEML source code is present, and that the prerequisite libraries are available.
 NEML is provided as a submodule in BlackBear under the directory `blackbear/contrib/neml`.